ateamjkr/posts/vboxdbg.md

 eq <addr+24> 2f4e766636764836
 ```

-As the beginning of `/etc/shadow` was at `00008800d8cd3000` I just used `bc` to calculate the addresses:
+As the beginning of `/etc/shadow` was at `00008800d8cd3000` I just used `bc` to calculate the needed addresses:

 ```
 $ bc -q